 - References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).

 - Use square brackets: in-line, not superscript, for example .

 - References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.

 - The titles of journals should be abbreviated according to the style used in Index Medicus.
-Use complete name of the journal for non-indexed journals.
+Use the complete name of the journal for non-indexed journals.

 - Avoid using abstracts as references.

 - Ginjupalli K, Shah T, Alla R, Gupta L, Tellapragada C, Upadhya N. Does the size matter?
-Evaluation of effect of incorporation of silver nanoparticles of varying particle size on the antimicrobial activity and properties of irreversible hydrocolloid impression material.
+Evaluation of the effect of incorporation of silver nanoparticles of varying particle size on the antimicrobial activity and properties of irreversible hydrocolloid impression material.
 Dental Materials, 2018;34(7): e158-e165.

 - List the first six contributors followed by et al.